chichundri/Notes/InterviewQues.md

 ```

 186. Pessimistic Locking vs. Optimistic Locking?
-    *Optimistic Locking* - optimistic locking is based on detecting changes on entities by checking their version attribute.
+    *Optimistic Locking* - optimistic locking is based on **detecting changes on entities** by checking their version attribute.
 If any concurrent update takes place, OptmisticLockException occurs.
-    *Pessimistic locking* - pessimistic locking mechanism involves locking entities on the database level.
+    *Pessimistic locking* - pessimistic locking mechanism involves **locking entities on the database level**.
 Each transaction can acquire a lock on data.
 As long as it holds the lock, no transaction can read, delete or make any updates on the locked data
 * PESSIMISTIC_READ
 * PESSIMISTIC_WRITE
 * PESSIMISTIC_FORCE_INCREMENT